-- AEE (Association of Energy Engineers)-A trade organization for certification and information on energy efficiency, utility deregulation, facility management, plant engineering, and environmental compliance. - Aerosol-Liquid droplets or solid particles suspended in air and fine enough to remain dispersed for a period of time. - AHU-See Air Handling Unit. - AI-See Analog Input or Output. - AIC (Authorized Installing Contractor)-See Authorized Contractor.
+AEE (Association of Energy Engineers)-A trade organization for certification and information on energy efficiency, utility deregulation, facility management, plant engineering, and environmental compliance.

+AHU-See Air Handling Unit.

+AI-See Analog Input or Output.

-- Air Barrier-Material installed around a building frame to reduce the infiltration of air into the interior. - Air Change-The replacement of air contained within a room with an equivalent volume of fresh air. - Air Change Effectiveness (ACE)-The ability of an air distribution system to provide ventilation (outside) air at the breathing zone (where occupants breathe).
-It is defined as the age of air that would occur throughout the space if the air was perfectly mixed, divided by the average age of air where occupants breathe. - Air Changes per Hour (ACH)-A measure of the air exchange rate of a building or space. - Air Cleaner-A filtering device that actively removes impurities from the air. - Air Conditioning (A/C)-A system that extracts heat from an area using a refrigeration cycle.
+- Air Barrier-Material installed around a building frame to reduce the infiltration of air into the interior. - Air Change-The replacement of air contained within a room with an equivalent volume of fresh air. - Air Change Effectiveness (ACE)-The ability of an air distribution system to provide ventilation (outside) air at the breathing zone (where occupants breathe). - Air Changes per Hour (ACH)-A measure of the air exchange rate of a building or space. - Air Cleaner-A filtering device that actively removes impurities from the air. - Air Conditioning (A/C)-A system that extracts heat from an area using a refrigeration cycle.
 A complete system of heating, ventilation, and air conditioning is referred to as HVAC.
-See Heating Ventilating and Air Conditioning. - Air-Conditioning and Refrigeration Institute (ARI)-A trade association (representing manufacturers of more than 90 percent of the air conditioning and commercial refrigeration equipment installed in North America) that develops standards for and certifies the performance of these products.
+See Heating, Ventilating, and Air Conditioning. - Air-Conditioning Heating and Refrigeration Institute (ARI)-A trade association (representing manufacturers of more than 90 percent of the air conditioning and commercial refrigeration equipment installed in North America)

+that develops standards for and certifies the performance of these products.
-Air Consumption-The volume of air required to operate a pneumatic device.

-Air Diffuser/Diffusion-See Diffuser.

-Air Distribution-The transportation of a specified air flow to or from the treated space or spaces, generally by means of ductwork.

-Air Exchange Rate-A measure of the rate at which the volume of air contained within a space is replaced by supply (outside, conditioned, or re-circulated) air.
-It is expressed in terms of air changes per hour and found by dividing the airflow rate (volume per hour) by the volume of the space or building.

-- Air Flow-The movement of air within a room, duct, or plenum. - Air Flow Sensor-A device that measures air velocity (via differential pressure) inside a duct. - Air Flow Transducer-A unit that senses changes in air pressure and sends a proportional electrical signal to a controller.
+- Air Consumption-The volume of air required to operate a pneumatic device. - Air Diffuser/Diffusion-See Diffuser. - Air Distribution-The transportation of a specified air flow to or from the treated space or spaces, generally by means of ductwork. - Air Exchange Rate-A measure of the rate at which the volume of air contained within a space is replaced by supply (outside, conditioned, or re-circulated) air.
+It is expressed in terms of air changes per hour and found by dividing the airflow rate (volume per hour) by the volume of the space or building. - Air Flow-The movement of air within a room, duct, or plenum. - Air Flow Sensor-A device that measures air velocity (via differential pressure) inside a duct. - Air Flow Transducer-A unit that senses changes in air pressure and sends a proportional electrical signal to a controller.

-Air Handler-See Air Handling Unit (AHU).

-- Air Handling Unit (AHU)-An HVAC system component that conditions and delivers air through the system.
+- Air Gapping-A security measure that involves isolating a computer or network and preventing it from establishing an external connection.
+An air-gapped computer is physically segregated and incapable of connecting wirelessly or physically with other computers or network devices. - Air Handler-See Air Handling Unit (AHU). - Air Handling Unit (AHU)-An HVAC system component that conditions and delivers air through the system.
 It typically contains one or more supply and return fans, heating/cooling coils, and filters to condition the air.
 Conditioning may include particulate filtering, adding or removing heat, and adding or removing moisture.
-A varying portion of the return air from the conditioned space may be recirculated and mixed with incoming outside air for delivery to the conditioned space. - Air Inlet-An aperture (grille, diffuser, or louvered opening) through which air is intentionally drawn from a conditioned space. - Air Outlet-An aperture (grille, diffuser, or louvered opening) through which air is intentionally delivered to a conditioned space. - Air Quality Standard-A governmentmandated regulation specifying the maximum contaminant concentration beyond which health risks are considered to be unacceptable.
+A varying portion of the return air from the conditioned space may be recirculated and mixed with incoming outside air for delivery to the conditioned space. - Air Inlet-Grille, diffuser, or louvered opening through which air is intentionally drawn from a conditioned space.

+Air Outlet-Grille, diffuser, or louvered opening through which air is intentionally delivered to a conditioned space.

+Air Quality Standard-A governmentmandated regulation specifying the maximum contaminant concentration beyond which health risks are considered to be unacceptable.